staff0rd/documentation/partials/_install-run.md

 choco install eventstore-oss
 ```

-You can also [download](https://eventstore.org/downloads/) a binary, unzip the archive and run from the folder location with an administrator console:
+You can also [download](https://eventstore.org/downloads/) a binary, unzip the archive and run from the folder location with an administrator console.

+The following command starts Event Store with the database stored at the path _./db_ and the logs in _./logs_.
+You can view further command line arguments in the [server docs](~/server/index.md).

 ```powershell
 EventStore.ClusterNode.exe --db ./db --log ./logs
 ```

-This command starts Event Store with the database stored at the path _./db_ and the logs in _./logs_.
-You can view further command line arguments in the [server docs](~/server/index.md).

 Event Store runs in an administration context because it starts an HTTP server through `http.sys`.
 For permanent or production instances you need to provide an ACL such as:

 ```powershell
 netsh http add urlacl url=http://+:2113/ user=DOMAIN\username
 ```

+For more information, refer to Microsoft's `add urlacl` [documentation](https://docs.microsoft.com/en-us/windows/win32/http/add-urlacl).

 ### [Linux](#tab/tabid-2)